 The RCC Administrations consider it reasonable that identification of frequency bands for land-mobile and fixed service applications in 275-450 GHz band in the RR No. 5.565 will facilitate global harmonization of radio frequencies for development and introduction of land mobile and fixed service applications above 275 GHz.

-The RCC Administrations consider that when identifying frequency bands for active services in 275-450 GHz range, a balance of interests has to be observed in the use of this frequency range by both active and passive radio services, ensuring possibility for future development of new active service applications while excluding interferences to the passive services in the frequency bands already identified in No. 5.565 of the Radio Regulations.
+The RCC Administrations consider that when identifying frequency bands for active services in 275-450 GHz range, a balance of interests has to be observed in the use of this frequency range by both active and passive services, ensuring possibility for future development of new active service applications while excluding interferences to the passive services in the frequency bands already identified in No. 5.565 of the Radio Regulations.

-The RCC Administrations consider that to provide a balanced use of 275-450 GHz range, frequency bands could be identified for sharing between active and passive services, and also frequency bands for exclusive use by active and passive applications taking into account the frequency bands identified in No. 5.565 for passive radio services and effect of active applications in the main and adjacent frequency bands.
+The RCC Administrations consider that to provide a balanced use of 275-450 GHz range, frequency bands could be identified for sharing between active and passive services, and also frequency bands for exclusive use by active and passive applications taking into account the frequency bands identified in No. 5.565 for passive services and effect of active applications in the main and adjacent frequency bands.

 1.16 to consider issues related to wireless access systems, including radio local networks (WAS/RLAN), in the frequency bands between 5150 MHz and 5925 MHz, and take the appropriate regulatory actions, including additional spectrum allocations to the mobile service, in accordance with Resolution 239 (WRC-15);